cloudsolver/aws-saa/IAM.md

 Principle of least privilege: give users only rights they need to do their job. #wellarchitected Changes to IAM groups are live immediately.
 Policy can be attached directly, and by groups.

-In the policy JSON document what is 'sid'?
-It is the statement identifier that describes the policy statement.

-What happens when a user has restricted policy as well as a group that has permissions that override that restriction?
+#Q What happens when a user has restricted policy as well as a group that has permissions that override that restriction?
+1. The policies
+2.
+#Q  Which of the following is an IAM Security Tool?
+1. IAM Credentials Report
+2. IAM Root Account Manager
+3. IAM Services Report
+4. IAM Security Advisor
+Answer: This is a tricky question because when the question is framed like a 'tool' you would want to pick IAM Securtiy Advisor thinking it is the IAM Access Advisor.
+However, that would be incorrect becauser there is no Security Advisor within IAM.
+There is a report that comes out of IAM i.e. IAM Credentials Report - but it is not a tool.
+Is it?
+Well, I guess that's the answer for this question.
+An IAM policy consists of one or more statements.
+A statement in an IAM policy consists of the following, EXCEPT:
+1. Effect
+2. Principal
+3. Version
+4. Action
+5. Resource
+Answer: This is a tricky question because the JSON contains everything listed.
+However, the version is at a higher level than the statement itself.

 [[Cloud Shell]] is handy.